 The ceremony is 100% photojournalistic.
 There is no interaction between us, the photographers, and our clients.
 Things are documented as they happen.

 Obviously, if there are some special, cultural events happening during the ceremony, we should be aware of them beforehand.
 This way we can pay close attention and ensure we capture everything that is important to you.

 We are very unobtrusive and respectful.
 One of the most frequent compliments we get from our couples is that they didn't see us throughout the entire ceremony.
 After all, it's not about us, it’s about you.
 We are only there to capture a cherished moment for you and future generations.

 Formal Family Photographs

 Doing family shots immediately following the ceremony is recommended.
 We ask for about 30 minutes, unless you have an extremely large family.
 This is the best time to do family photos as everyone is already present and dressed.

 Creative Time With Bride & Groom / Wedding Party Photographs

 This time can be considered a continuation of the first look/reveal session.
 If you have not done the reveal, then this is the time to get creative and explore the beautiful location you have chosen.
+If you are having choosing the perfect wedding location for your photos, head on over to our Toronto Wedding Photo Locations guide for some inspiration.
 This is where we get to create our most epic images.

 Two hours minimum is recommended but we’ve have had clients give up to four, as well.
 The more time we have, the more relaxed you will be and the more images/scenes/moods we can create.

-Photographs aren't just taken, they are created.
-Oliver and I look for beautiful pockets of light, interesting angles and unexplored parts of the location.
+Photographs are created and Oliver and I look for beautiful pockets of light, interesting angles and unexplored parts of the location to help us do just that.
 After all, why would you want your photos to look just like everyone elses?